aimms/documentation/webui/widget-options.rst

 If an identifier X does not have the :token:`webui::UponChangeProcedure` annotation attribute added or this attribute exists but it is empty, then AIMMS will fall back on the :token:`UponChange_X` procedure discussed above, if this is present in the model.

 .. note::
-	Upon starting up a project AIMMS checks whether ther are old style annotations in your model and if so, AIMMS points them up and recommends updating to new style annotations.
+	Upon starting up a project AIMMS checks whether there are old style annotations in your model and if so, AIMMS points them up and recommends updating to new style annotations.

 	This is controlled through the project option *Check_for_old_style_WebUI_annotations*, which has default value 'Yes'.
 When this option is set to 'No', the checking step is skipped upon project startup.